cameron-gagnon/ssh_pass_logging/README.md

 enacted on should have no confidential/personal information on it, and should not be shared with any other users.
 Really, the machine this work is done on should only be used for this work and nothing else.
-Any real authentication should take place via public-key authorization to completely avoid going through this specific PAM setup.
+Any real authentication should take place via public-key authentication to completely avoid going through this specific PAM setup.
+In fact, you may be unable to log in with username and password authentication after applying these changes.
+See issue [#1](/../../issues/1).

 # Key changes